romberli/mysql-schema-migration/README.md

 # mysql-schema-migration
-mysql-schema-migration is a template of golang command line program.
+mysql-schema-migration is a tool to show difference between two mysql schemas and migration sqls